While the “pickleback” has been around for quite some time, have you ever had a peanut butter pickleback?

 The pickle juice, also known as pickle brine, is not as important as the whiskey.
 You can chase with any kind of pickle brine, even that jar of Vlassic that’s been sitting in your fridge for the last year.

 If you’re more adventurous, however, you can always try to make your own pickles and use the brine from those.

 If you want to try this recipe, but aren’t quite a fan of peanut butter, or are allergic to nuts, there is always the option of drinking the standard Pickleback.
-A standard pickleback is any kind of whisky (unflavored) chased with pickle brine.
+A standard pickleback is any kind of whisky, but generally Jameson is used, chased with pickle brine.